NeueDarshan/simple_ConTeXt/README.md

     - on save,
     - at regular time intervals;
   - never.
+- Change options structure (again).
+  - I like the current setup we have a lot.
+However, in order to play nice with the excellent [Package Dev][package-dev] package and also (on reflection) to be more in line with the usual ST style, we should flatten our settings completely.
+I'm thinking we'll still give the same structure implicitly by using prefixes (and dots as separators).
+  - Then we can provide a version of the quick settings command for flat settings that works the same as the current one for hierarchical settings, and also reap the benefits of Package Dev features (such as settings linting, completions, pop-ups, and quick-edit icons).
+(Note: we'd better stop using `/* ... */` style comments for this, and only use `// ...` style instead.)

 ## Future Features

 Features we would like to have, but may be harder to implement.

+- Add option for return focus to ST after opening PDF on build.
 - SyncTeX support.
 (Forward and backward jump to PDF.)
 - Code formatter.
 - Extend the command auto-complete/pop-up system to allow for user-defined